Venice Architecture Biennale 2016 – Reporting from the Front – INDEX

 Paolo Baratta, President of the Biennale di Venezia, and the curator of this year’s edition, Alejandro Aravena, at the press conference of the 15th Architecture exhibition

-Such idea of “a different point of view”, that is capable to provide a wider overview of architecture,is the basis on which this year’s Biennale is built upon; Aravena’s idea being that the progress of architecture has no value in itself, but should be an instrument to improve the quality of life by influencing both the material and immaterial dimension of human life.
+Such an idea of “a different point of view”, that is capable to provide a wider overview of contemporary architecture, is the basis upon which this year’s Biennale is built; Aravena’s idea is that the progress of architecture has no value in itself, but should be an instrument to improve the quality of life by influencing both the material and immaterial dimension of human life.

 above: 15th Venice Architecture Biennale – NLÉ, Makoko floating school under construction, Lagos.

 above: 15th Venice Architecture Biennale – C+S ARCHITECTS, EDUcare: C+S CARE about education designing school buildings.

 Therefore, his curatorial program includes a broad array of issues to which architecture can help find a solution; thus, along with artistic and cultural ones, also social, political, and economic domains will be taken into consideration.
 By remarking that architecture should comprise a wider set of scopes, Aravena’s aim is to survey and showcase the work of those who, through architecture, successfully coped with subjects such as segregation, social inequality, urban ghettos, lack of access to health care services, consequences of natural disasters, social housing, migration, pollution, and community involvement.
 He proposes “to share with a broader audience the work of those who look at the horizon looking for new spheres of action” though “examples which merge different dimensions, where the pragmatic combines with the existential, pertinence with boldness, creativity with common sense.”

 15th Venice Architecture Biennale – Simon Velez, Temple Without Religion.